vmhl87/fbgui/README.md

 (`poc.c`) and without any input/output.
 It has some basic shading and drawing.

-I migrated the main rendering code onto `tgui.h`, and at that point started tackling the issue of input/output.
-For that I created the `tgin.h` header which contains helper functions to move around the cursor, and set color attributes, etc.
+I migrated the main rendering code onto `tgui.c`, and at that point started tackling the issue of input/output.
+For that I created the `tgin.c` file which contains helper functions to move around the cursor, and set color attributes, etc.

 # how do I use this library?